ECOSOMATICS: THE ART & SCIENCE OF WELL-BEING

 Engage in artistic expression, regulate internal rhythms, embrace the power of rituals, and develop relaxation techniques for sustained well-being.

 Explore embodied awareness, synchronize mind and environment, navigate focus and flow, and enhance constructive communication.
+This section includes a guided walk in nature.

 Program Length: 6 to 12 sessions